List of Major League Baseball single-inning runs batted in leaders

 The Major League Baseball (MLB) leaders in runs batted in (RBI) in one inning are topped by record holder Fernando Tatís, then with the St. Louis Cardinals, who set the MLB record with eight RBI in a 1999 game in which he hit two grand slams in the third inning of a game against the Los Angeles Dodgers.
 Alex Rodriguez set the American League mark, with seven RBI in the sixth inning of the New York Yankees' final game of the 2009 season, played against the Tampa Bay Rays.

 Under Major League Baseball rule 10.04, a batter is credited with a Run Batted In during most circumstances where the batter's action at bat causes one or more runs to score, as set forth in this Rule 10.04.
 As the most RBI that can be scored in a single at bat is four (with a grand slam, in which a home run is hit with the bases loaded), scoring five or more RBI in a single inning requires at least two at bats with runs batted in during each at bat in that one inning, all of which combines to make this an extremely rare occurrence.

-Since 1900, there have been 22 different players who have hit six or more RBI in a single inning.
+Since 1900, there have been 24 different players who have hit six or more RBI in a single inning.
 In 1911, Fred Merkle of the New York Giants became the first player in the modern era with six RBI in an inning and Bob Johnson became the first AL player to match the number when he did so in 1937.

-All of the teams with a player with six or more RBI in an inning have won the game, usually in a blowout, though two of the games ended up with a two-run margin of victory: The Montreal Expos defeating the Chicago Cubs 17-15 in 1985 behind Andre Dawson, and the Boston Red Sox by a score of 19-17 over the Texas Rangers with David Ortiz providing six RBI in the first inning.
+All of the teams with a player with six or more RBI in an inning have won the game, usually in a blowout, though three of the games ended up with a two-run margin of victory: The Montreal Expos defeating the Chicago Cubs 17-15 in 1985 behind Andre Dawson, the Boston Red Sox by a score of 19-17 over the Texas Rangers behind David Ortiz, and the Houston Astros by a score of 10–8 over the Kansas City Royals behind Yordan Alvarez providing six RBI in the first inning.
 The feat has been accomplished three times each by players on the Red Sox and Yankees.
 The Washington Senators / Minnesota Twins franchise has allowed a player to knock in six RBI in an inning on three occasions.
 Griffith Stadium, the home of the Senators, was the site of three games where a player had six RBI in an inning.
-A batter has knocked in six RBI in an inning in all but the eighth inning, and never in extra innings, with five players doing so in the first inning.
+A batter has knocked in six RBI in an inning in all but the eighth inning, and never in extra innings, with seven players doing so in the first inning.